jeremylongshore/intent-agent-model-jvp-base/000-docs/001-OD-CONF-github-template-setup.md

 ## Overview

-**IAM1 Regional Manager** is an open-source template for building sovereign AI agents that can:
+**IAM JVP Base** is an open-source template for building sovereign AI agents that can:

 - 🤖 **Orchestrate IAM2 Specialists** - Command subordinate agents (Research, Code, Data, Slack)
 - 🤝 **Coordinate with Peer IAM1s** - Cross-domain collaboration via A2A Protocol